 If you wish to stay over in Singapore for a few days, then we are happy to help with hotel and tour suggestions – Singapore is an easy destination and has many excellent things to see and do.

-Guests travelling on for an optional unaccompanied stay in Bali also will depart Juanda domestic at 13.30, for a 45-minute flight with Lion or Batik Air, arriving in Denpasar at 15.15 (Bali time).
+Guests travelling on for an optional unaccompanied stay in Bali also will depart Juanda domestic at around 13.30, for a 45-minute flight with Lion or Batik Air, arriving in Denpasar at approximately 15.15 (Bali time).
 As with guests staying over in Singapore, we are happy to help with accommodation and touring arrangements for Bali and Lombok.